Mobile View — all slides

 Issue CRLs

-Generate and distribute Certificate Revocation Lists so clients can check whether a certificate has been revoked.
+Generate and distribute Certificate Revocation Lists so clients can verify revocation status.

 💳